github-innersource/innersource-ready-report/README.md

 A GitHub App to enable your Project for Innersource registration.

+- **What does that mean ?**

+We are providing a self-service process for developers to promote their application to an Innersource community.
+That process look containts the following

 The App evaluates a Repo that is 'marked' for InnerSourcing, to be compliant with configured requirements.

 The App creates an `InnerSource Ready Report` within the Repo, listing all required Repo settings and their compliance.